 In 1986 the strange gyratory system was introduced by building a new Newgate Lane, which flew over the top, crossed the railway and then met the old Newgate Lane - now Palmerston Drive - before rejoining its main course.
 Those who remember the old railway bridge will know it was very narrow, which showed us how wide Newgate Lane used to be.

 Level crossings had started to be phased out in the 1960s, and were later banned completely.
-The new level crossing was therefore probably one of the last level crossings to be built in the UK.
-By this point the railway was only being used to serve the depot at Bedenham so it was justified by its very little use.
+The new level crossing built here in 1986 was therefore probably one of the last level crossings to be built in the UK.
+By this point the railway was only being used to serve the depot at Bedenham so the outdated layout was justified by its very little use.

-These services stopped in 1991, but it still appeared to be maintained until 2008.
-It's not clear how much use it saw.
+These rail services stopped in 1991, but the crossing still appeared to be maintained until 2008.
+It's not clear how much use it ever saw; again, it's possible that it was one of the country's least used level crossings, measured from opening to closure.

 In 2012 the railway was removed and converted into the busway, Henry Cort Way.
 This saw the old railway lowered.